Powerlearnproject/se-day1-assignment-neyole/README.md

 Software engineering is a branch of computer science that deals in developing testing and maintaining software.

-Reliability: it ensures that software functions as intended without bias particularly in critical applications.
+- Reliability: it ensures that software functions as intended without bias particularly in critical applications.

-Security: it involves implementing protective practices such authorization, encryption and authentication to safeguard user information.
+- Security: it involves implementing protective practices such authorization, encryption and authentication to safeguard user information.

-Scalability and Flexibility: it ensures that the system can handle an increased load without affecting performance.
+- Scalability and Flexibility: it ensures that the system can handle an increased load without affecting performance.

-Efficiency: it helps to optimize developer workflow while maintaining high quality standards.
+- Efficiency: it helps to optimize developer workflow while maintaining high quality standards.

 Identify and describe at least three key milestones in the evolution of software engineering.

-Mastering Complexity: it focuses on managing the increasing complexity of software systems.
+- Mastering Complexity: it focuses on managing the increasing complexity of software systems.
 Techniques like modular programming, object oriented design and obstraction were introduced to break down large systems in manageable components.

-Mastering Process: Emphasis was placed on formalizing the software development process.
+- Mastering Process: Emphasis was placed on formalizing the software development process.
 Methodologies like the Waterfall model, Agile and DevOpswere developed to ensure structured, efficient and iterative workflows.

-Mastering Machine: This milestone highlights advancements in hardware and software integration.
+- Mastering Machine: This milestone highlights advancements in hardware and software integration.
 It includes optimizing software to leverage evolving hardware capabilities such as multi-core processors and distributed systems for better performance and scalability.

 List and briefly explain the phases of the Software Development Life Cycle.

+- Planning - Identify the software requirement or purpose and scope

+- Requirement Analysis - Identify the final user specification.

+- Design - Building the framework.

+- Coding - Converting software design into tangible code.

+- Testing - Examine the software for any bugs and glitches.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall Methodology - Linear and sequenstial, each phase is completed before moving on.

+- There is low flexibility, changes are hard to incorporate once a phase is completed.

+- Customer feedback comes late, after the product is developed.

+- Testing is done at the end of the development process.

+Agile Methodology - Iterative and incrimental with multiple cycles.

+- High flexibility , adapts to changing requirements .

+- Regular customer feedback is incorporated into every sprint.

+- Testing is continuous and done after iteration.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.